 Cleaning The Outside

 When cleaning the outside of you philtrum piercing, you should try to be as gentle and delicate as possible.

 If there is any dry/sticky crust or blood clinging to the outside of the wound then you should never attempt to just pick it off; instead, you should soak a cotton ball in warm water before gently dabbing it around the area in an effort to rub the crust away.

-Once the area around the wound is clear, you should apply a small amount of cleaning solution (such as a saline solution) to the jewelry and wound before gently twisting/rotating the jewelry around in the piercing hole (and also back-and-forth) for a few moment.
+Once the area around the wound is clear, you should apply a small amount of cleaning solution (such as a saline solution) to the jewelry and wound.

 You should also allow the cleaning solution to soak into the area for 30-60 seconds to ensure the wound is sterilized properly.

-Finally, you should finish cleaning the outside of the wound by gently blotting it with more warm water while twisting the jewelry a few more times to ensure that all cleaning solution has rinsed away.
+Finally, you should finish cleaning the outside of the wound by gently blotting it with more warm water to ensure that all cleaning solution has been thoroughly rinsed away.